duckietown/duckietown-slimremote/README.md

     @reboot chmod 777 /dev/i2c-1

 And press <kbd>CTRL</kbd>+<kbd>o</kbd> followed by <kbd>ENTER</kbd> to save the file and <kbd>CTRL</kbd>+<kbd>x</kbd> to close `nano`.

+Some of the packages have to be compiled so you need the dev headers.

+    sudo apt-get install python3-dev python3-pip libzmq-dev python3-opencv python3-zmq

 Clone and install this repo: